Poland offers fighter jets to US in plan to help Ukraine

-WARSAW, Poland (AP) — Poland said Tuesday it would give all of its MiG-29 fighter jets to the U.S., apparently agreeing to an arrangement that would allow them to be used by Ukraine’s military.
+WARSAW, Poland (AP) — Poland said Tuesday it would give all of its MiG-29 fighter jets to the U.S., potentially advancing an arrangement that would allow the warplanes to be passed along for use by Ukraine’s military.

-The decision is expected to be a morale booster for Ukraine as continued fighting deepens the humanitarian catastrophe as Russian forces bomb its cities.
+The United States did not immediately confirm the deal.
+Any such decision would be a morale booster for Ukraine as Russian attacks on its cities deepen the humanitarian catastrophe.
 But it also raises the risks of a wider war.

-The Pentagon had no immediate comment on Poland’s announcement.
+The Pentagon had no immediate comment on Poland’s announcement, and a senior U.S. diplomat expressed surprise.

+“To my knowledge, it wasn’t pre-consulted with us that they plan to get these planes to us,” said U.S. Undersecretary of State Victoria Nuland, who told lawmakers she learned of the proposal as she was driving to testify about the Ukraine crisis before the Senate Foreign Relations Committee.

+“I look forward … to getting back to my desk and seeing how we will respond to this proposal of theirs, to get the planes to us,” Nuland said.

 Ukraine has been pleading for more warplanes and Washington has been looking at a proposal under which Poland would supply Ukraine with Soviet-era fighters and in turn receive American F-16s to make up for their loss.
 Ukrainian pilots are trained to fly Soviet-era fighter jets.